armiiller/ember-cli-adminlte/README.md

 ## Usage with other Bootstrap addons

-Other Bootstrap addons should be configured NOT to import Bootstrap files (styles, themes, fonts, etc.) This way files imported by ember-cli-bootswatch do not conflict with other files and versions.
+Other Bootstrap addons should be configured NOT to import Bootstrap files (styles, themes, fonts, etc.) This way files imported by ember-cli-adminlte do not conflict with other files and versions.
 But at the same time, if another addon requires their own version of a core file (such as JavaScript), then disable the import from Bootswatch.